ranjithrd/confluence_23/src/events/sustainovation-challenge.md

 venue: Bia Block
-description: Embark on an exhilarating journey of intellectual exploration as students from diverse backgrounds converge in a captivating competition centered on the sustainable development goals (SDGs).
+description: Embark on an exhilarating journey of intellectual exploration as students from diverse backgrounds converge in a captivating competition centered on the Sustainable Development Goals (SDGs).
 This transformative arena serves as a catalyst for young minds to unleash their innovative spirits and forge visionary solutions that tackle pressing global challenges.
 With passion and conviction, students channel their creativity to address the